ericelliott/irecord/README.md

 Imagine a JavaScript object that just stores data.
 Now imagine that every time you change that object, the object emits a change event.
 Yeah, kindof like Backbone models, but different.

+## What is reactive programming?

+The concept of reactive programming, and more specifically, how it differs from event listeners and the observer pattern is sometimes hard for beginners.
+[Resources that might help](./reactive-programming.md).

 ### How is it different?

 When you change the value of a key, the previous value doesn't get erased.
 Instead, it gets added to a history.
 Every time you make a change, the new object state and the previous object state get emitted with the change event.